Tacocat405583/Simple-Finance-Dashboard/README.md

 ## 🔒 Disclaimer

 All data is stored locally.
-This is a simple personal-use tool and is not intended for sensitive or commercial finance tracking.
+This is a simple personal-use tool and is not intended for sensitive or commercial finance tracking. **PLEASE USE COMMON SENSE**
-README

-puts readme